 Reminiscing 3 Phillies legends’ 2019 retirement ceremonies

-Chase was drafted by the Phillies in the first round of the 2000 Major League Baseball draft, picked 15th overall.
+Howard was drafted by the Phillies in 2001 in the 5th round of the major league baseball draft, picked 140th overall.

-He began his minor league baseball career with the Phillies’ Class-A short-season affiliate, the Batavia Muckdogs.
-Utley was then promoted in 2001 to the Phillies’ Class-A Advanced affiliate, the Clearwater Threshers.
-Earning a promotion again, he played with the Phillies’ AAA affiliate in 2002 and 2003, the Scranton/Wilkes-Barre Red Barons.
+Like Chase, Ryan also began his minor league baseball career with the Phillies’ Class-A short-season affiliate, the Batavia Muckdogs.
+He then played with the Phillies’ Class-A affiliate, Lakewood BlueClaws, in 2002 followed by the Phillies’ Class-A Advanced affiliate, the Clearwater Threshers in 2003 followed by the Phillies’ Double-A affiliate, the Reading Phillies, and then the Phillies’ Triple-A affiliate, the Scranton/Wilkes-Barre Red Barons, both in 2004.

 Howard made his Major League Baseball debut on September 1, 2004, during the September call-ups.
 He played his whole MLB career with the Phillies, spanning from the years 2004-2016.
 Not a lot of players can say they were with the same ballclub throughout their whole career.

 Speaking of The Big Piece’s great career, he too has received many awards and recognitions, including National League Rookie of the Year in 2005; National League MVP in 2006; Silver Slugger Award in 2006; Home Run Derby winner in 2006; National League All-Star in 2006, 2009 and 2010; NLCS MVP in 2009; World Series Champion in 2008, and more.

 Ryan had 12 stolen bases, 382 home runs, 1,194 RBI, an average of .258, an on-base percentage of .343 across 5,707 at-bats on his career.